welfoz/Search_Engine/README.md

 # Search Engine

-In this project, the dataset was a collection of 144k news articles from the LA Times from 1989-1990.
-The goal was to implement a search engine from scratch, evaluate different retrieval algorithms ( BooleanAND, basic TF.IDF, BM25, Cosine Similarity), and compare the results.
+In this project, we used a dataset of 144,000 news articles from the LA Times published between 1989 and 1990.
+Our goal was to implement a search engine from scratch, evaluate various retrieval algorithms (Boolean AND, basic TF-IDF, BM25, Cosine Similarity), and compare their results.

 ## Installation Requirements
 - Python 3.x